Daedalus3/freeswitch-german-soundfiles/README.md

 To do so, replace files in /opt/freeswitch/share/freeswitch/sounds/en/us/callie/conference

-I'm open always open for other/better translation suggestions!
+I'm always open for other/better translation suggestions!